realm/BarCodes-Demo/README.md

   3. Invoke the `yarn` (or `npm install`) to install all of the required packages

-  4. Once this process completes the server can be started with `npm run`  - this process will stgart the local Realm Object Server amnd create a new "admin token" needed by te client app (how and where to install this is covered in the next section under `Building the Client`).
+  4. Once this process completes the server can be started with `npm run`  - this process will stgart the local Realm Object Server ).

 ### Building the Client